MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-overview.md

 We highly recommended using *private endpoints* to secure network access to your cluster.
 This option has many advantages over *virtual network injection* that results in lower maintenance overhead, including a simpler deployment process and being more robust to virtual network changes.

-The following section explains how to secure your cluster using Private Endpoints and Virtual Network Injection.
+The following section explains how to secure your cluster using private endpoints and virtual network injection.

 ## Private endpoint